This post may contain affiliate links. Please read my Disclosure Policy .

-- When the bottom of the pan is deglazed, add the the wine or beef broth to the meat in the slow cooker.
-Add in the onion, mushrooms and carrots, as well as sprigs of fresh thyme, bay leaves and minced garlic over the top.
+- When the bottom of the pan is deglazed, add the juices to the crock pot.
+Add the onion, mushrooms, and carrots, as well as sprigs of fresh thyme, bay leaves and minced garlic over the top.

-- Put the lid on, then roast on low for 6-8 hours or on high for about 4 hours.
+- Put the lid on, then cook on LOW for 6-8 hours OR 4-6 hours on HIGH.
+[See Note 4]

 - Remove bay leaves.
 Transfer meat and vegetables to a large serving platter.

-- Pour the gravy into a fat separating measuring cup or skim the fat off the surface with a large spoon.
+- Pour the pan juices into a fat separating measuring cup or skim the fat off the surface with a large spoon.
 Add 2 tbsp of cornstarch into 2 - 3 tbsp cold water and stir to combine.
-Add the cornstarch mixture into the gravy and whisk to combine.
+Add the cornstarch mixture to the pan juices and whisk to combine.
 You should see the gravy start to thicken almost instantly.
 Adjust salt and pepper seasonings to taste.

 - Coarsely shred the meat and serve immediately.
 Top with pan gravy (optional).

-1).
-Red wine may be substituted with beef stock.
-I use unsalted beef cooking stock.
+- Red wine may be substituted with unsalted beef cooking stock.

 - For gluten-free, use cornstarch or other gluten-free thickening agents.
 Otherwise, if you prefer to use all-purpose flour for a non-gluten-free recipe, that will be perfectly acceptable with this recipe as well.